gneidhardt/URL-Linkrunner/README.md

 Search for URLs of "free" electronic portfolios in Alma [search string: (Is Local (Electronic Portfolio) equals "Yes" AND Library (Electronic Portfolio) equals (Galter Health Sciences Library & Learning Center) AND Free (Service) equals "Free") OR (Free (Electronic Collection) equals "Free" AND Is Local (Electronic Portfolio) equals "Yes" AND Library (Electronic Portfolio) equals (Galter Health Sciences Library & Learning Center))], also saved as set name "Free (Service) and Free (Electronic Collection) items at Galter"

 Run job in Alma - export URLs on this set.
 Once complete, copy URLs column to document called "urls.txt" (make sure to delete column header).
-(Note - need to figure out how to add a random delay, OR split file up in order not to get blocked).

-Adding random delays:
+Adding crawling delays:
 For especially polite crawlers, you can check a site’s robots.txt (this will be located at http://example.com/robots.txt or http://www.example.com/robots.txt), often they will have a line that says crawl-delay that will tell you how many seconds you should wait in between requests you send to the site so that you don’t cause any issues with heavy server traffic.
 Internet Archive = crawl away
 HathiTrust = 10 seconds